Surfs up! In The Mountains That Is…

 Yup, Lake Tahoe has a group of diehard surfers.
 Compared to others on this list, this isn’t on a river but rather the lake.
 How?
 Well, surfing needs one major thing for “surf” to pop up… and that’s wind!
 Fortunately, the Sierra Nevada range has a TON of wind.
 Being the first natural barrier, storms slam into the peaks creating winds of 60-80+ mph while generating waves up to 6 feet tall.
 And, with the lake being ice-free even in the coldest months, surfers can hit up the “waves” all year long.

 If this article has piqued your interest about river surfing, we highly recommend checking out River Break magazine.
 Being the first and only river surfing magazine, it’s a great source of info.
-Or if you’re looking for inspiration on other ways to have fun in the mountains during the warmer months, check out our full guide: Cool Off With Summer Fun In The Mountains.
+If you’re looking for inspiration on other ways to have fun in the mountains during the warmer months, check out our full guide: Cool Off With Summer Fun In The Mountains.

 One thought on “Surfs up!
 In The Mountains That Is…